INTO-CPS-Association/unifmu/README.md

 ### Building for deployment

 This method should be followed when building the tool to be deployed for different OSs (windows, macos, linux).
+The cross compilation happens via Docker and the script can be read in [docker-build/build_all.sh](docker-build/build_all.sh)

 1. You need to have gone through the steps in the previous instructions for the development build.